BCBA® Certification & Requirements: A Step-by-Step Guide

 What Is BCBA® Certification?

-In 1998, the Behavior Analyst Certification Board (BACB) was created to bring consistency to a relatively new field of study and work: applied behavior analysis.
+The Behavior Analyst Certification Board (BACB) was created in 1998 to bring consistency to a relatively new field of study and work: applied behavior analysis.
 To do this, the Board created the BCBA® credential so the public could find qualified behavior analytics professionals and enjoy a certain amount of confidence in their knowledge and abilities.

 The BCBA® credential itself is a graduate-level certificate.
-This means that professionals who have earned the title have not only met the board’s stringent standards, but also completed at minimum a Master’s level degree program in the appropriate field from an accredited institution.
+This means that professionals who have earned the title have not only met the board’s stringent standards but have also earned, at a minimum, a master’s level degree in the appropriate field from an accredited institution.

 How Do You Qualify to Take the BCBA® Exam?